kennyledet/Algorithm-Implementations/README.md

 		Algorithm_Name/Language_Name/username/filename.extension
 		Algorithm_Name/Language_Name/username/filename_test.extension

-+ It is preferred that you prepend or append your files with your Github username or some identifier to avoid overwriting others' implementations. `git blame` is cool, and has many more appropriate applications, but in this context I'd rather pull a flat list of files and be able to check out everyone's contributions that way than have to look through the revisions.
++ Please package your code in a directory bearing your GitHub username. `git blame` is cool, and has many more appropriate applications, but in this context I'd rather pull a flat list of files and be able to check out everyone's contributions that way than have to look through the revisions.

 + Each algorithm should have its corresppnding unit test cases (as directory structure suggested above) which covers the corner cases, happy/unhappy paths.
 	Advantage of doing so is to assert that every thing is covered and algorithm is not broken between code change.